 We understand that it is sometimes necessary for students to defer their admission to Salve Regina and attend at a later date.
-If you are considering this option, we encourage you to contact Christina Berardi, associate dean of admissions, at (401) 341-2623 or email@example.com to discuss the process.
+If you are considering this option, we encourage you to contact our office at (401) 341-2908 or email@example.com to discuss the process.

 - All students deferring their acceptance are required to complete the deferral form and send a final high school transcript, if not already on file, in order to be eligible.

 - Although any student is eligible to defer for up to one year, nursing students will be re-evaluated and do not maintain a guaranteed spot in the class.
 Additionally, nursing students who have attempted college coursework elsewhere are not eligible to re-apply for this major.

 - Students are not required to submit a deposit to be considered for deferral.
 However, if you have already submitted your deposit, we will honor this payment for the term you enroll at Salve Regina within your one year deferral timeframe.

 - Deferred students need to complete the reactivation of application form by Dec.
 1 for the spring semester or April 1 for the following fall semester.

 - Deferrals are offered for up to one year from date of admission.
 If your plans are to return to Salve Regina after a longer period of time, please complete the reactivation of application form the semester prior to when you hope to enroll.